munster-dev/docs/docs/cli-installation.md

 We can find help with the cli using the `mn --help` command.

-After installing the cli, we can now start creating our new munster project by running this command:
+After installing the cli, we can now start creating our new MunsterJS project by running this command:

 ```bash
 mn new my-app